a9s RabbitMQ for PCF

 If your company has specific RabbitMQ administration policies or configuration best practises, the anynines team is happy to incorporate them, if applicable.
 Third-party RabbitMQ support organizations are also welcome to assist.

 Contributions are welcome and will be investigated by the anynines team.
-Please send any bugs, feature requests, or questions to firstname.lastname@example.org.
+Send any bugs, feature requests, or questions to firstname.lastname@example.org.